jjkirn/GOAD-Win11-Eval/README2.md

 </p>

 ## 9
-You wull be given a "Install now" page, just click on it:
+You will be given a "Install now" page, just click on it:
 <p align="center">
      <img src="images2/9.png" width="310" height="230">
 </p>